micmejia/bible-dump/NKJV/Jonah/Jonah 1.md

 But Jonah arose to flee to Tarshish from the presence of the Lord.
 He went down to Joppa, and found a ship going to Tarshish; so he paid the fare, and went down into it, to go with them to Tarshish from the presence of the Lord. ## The Storm at Sea

 ###### 4
-But the Lord [^a]sent out a great wind on the sea, and there was a mighty tempest on the sea, so that the ship was about to be broken up.
+But the Lord sent out a great wind on the sea, and there was a mighty tempest on the sea, so that the ship was about to be broken up.

 ###### 5
-Then the mariners were afraid; and every man cried out to his god, and threw the cargo that _was_ in the ship into the sea, to lighten [^b]the load.
+Then the mariners were afraid; and every man cried out to his god, and threw the cargo that _was_ in the ship into the sea, to lighten the load.
 But Jonah had gone down into the lowest parts of the ship, had lain down, and was fast asleep.

 ###### 6
 So the captain came to him, and said to him, "What do you mean, sleeper?
 Arise, call on your God; perhaps your God will consider us, so that we may not perish."